PhD in Teaching and Learning with a Focus on Early Childhood and Childhood Education

 NYU Steinhardt's Department of Teaching and Learning welcomes applications from individuals seeking a rigorous doctoral program in Teaching and Learning with a focus on Early Childhood and Childhood Education.
 The program prepares researchers and educators dedicated to improving children's access to equitable opportunities for learning from birth through elementary school.
 An emphasis is placed on preparing graduates to conduct rigorous research studies in child development and education.

 Points are distributed among courses in the foundations, cognate areas, research, specialization, and dissertation research and preparation.
 The program is flexible and highly individualized, providing specialties in such related areas as teacher education, curriculum development, child development, innovations in schooling, and specific content areas such as literacy, numeracy, and social studies.
 Extensive faculty mentoring is a distinctive feature of the doctoral program.

 A World-Class Facility for Research

 NYU Steinhardt offers a world-class facility for conducting educational research.
-Factors that distinguish its doctoral programs are:
+Factors that distinguish our doctoral programs are:

 - Faculty conduct research in a wide variety of educational settings, providing doctoral students with a wide range of potential sites for research activities

 - Faculty use a wide range of qualitative and quantitative methodologies

 - Faculty serve as doctoral advisors across discipline and program areas